 The second of the three plenary sessions was given by Maltalingua’s very own teacher trainer, Paul Atkins, who in 2022 was awarded the Inspiring ELT Professional Award by the ELT Council.

-Paul’s very engaging, and ofttimes cripplingly humorous talk, on Excellence in ELT combined information, questions for us all to reflect on and encouraged us to discuss those questions with the person sitting next to us.
+Paul’s talk on Excellence in ELT was engaging and, at times, cripplingly funny.
+It combined information with questions for us all to reflect on, and he had us discussing those questions with the person sitting next to us.

-As to the fruit… the conference concluded with a plenary session on eclecticism where Leo Selivan took us on a journey through the history of ELT methodologies using images and video clips and likening each method to a particular fruit.
-It’s always tough to be the last speaker at the end of a full day but he kept our attention inviting us to consider which of the methodologies we still make use of and thus to what extent we’re eclectic in our teaching methods, or more precisely, whether our teaching methods are like a fruit salad or a bowl of fruit.
+As to the fruit… the conference closed with a plenary session on eclecticism, where Leo Selivan took us through the history of ELT methodologies using images and video clips, likening each method to a particular fruit.
+It’s never easy being the last speaker at the end of a full day, but he kept our attention, inviting us to consider which methodologies we still use and so how eclectic we are in our teaching, or more precisely, whether our teaching methods are like a fruit salad or a bowl of fruit.

-And what are YOU? a fruit salad with everything mixed up or a bowl of fruit where you judiciously select the appropriate method for each element you want to teach taking into account the learner’s level, motivation, challenges and so forth?
+And what are YOU?
+A fruit salad with everything mixed up, or a bowl of fruit where you carefully pick the right method for each thing you want to teach, taking into account the learner’s level, motivation, challenges and so on?